arrayfire/arrayfire-py/docs/installation.rst

 The installer offers the option to automatically add ArrayFire to the path for all users.
 If the installer did not do this, simply append :literal:`%AF_PATH%/lib` to the PATH variable so that the loader can find ArrayFire DLLs.

-For more information on using ArrayFire on Windows, visit the following page.

 .. _Linux: